 When taking distributions from a pretax retirement account, you typically owe taxes on the entire amount you withdraw.
 That includes the original principal investment as well as interest earnings you receive.

-If you’re concerned about your tax bill, meet with a Certified Financial Planner and tax advisor, who can give you specific advice.
+If you’re concerned about your tax bills, meet with a Certified Financial Planner (CFP) and tax advisor, both of whom can provide advice that’s specific to your finances.
 It might be possible to manage the types of income you earn in different types of accounts.

 Internal Revenue Service (IRS).
 "Topic No. 403 Interest Received."
-Accessed Jan.
-13, 2020.
+Accessed Dec.
+9, 2020.

 Fidelity.
 "Interest Income and Taxes."
-Accessed Jan.
-13, 2020.
+Accessed Dec.
+9, 2020.